amandaskwong/amandaskwong/README.md

 # Hello, world! 👋

-My name is Amanda and I'm a Graphic Design student at the Southern Alberta Institute of Technology.
+I'm Amanda, a Graphic Design student at the Southern Alberta Institute of Technology.

 ## About me!
 🌱 **Currently learning:** HTML, visual design, and blender